TongjiZhanglab/ChromBERT-tools/README.md

 - [find_driver_in_transition](https://chrombert-tools.readthedocs.io/en/latest/commands/find_driver_in_transition.html): Find driver factors in cell-state transitions

-### Python API
+## ChromBERT-tools API

-In addition to CLI commands, you can now call ChromBERT-tools directly in Python, Currently supports tasks that do not require fine-tuning:
+In addition to CLI commands, you can now call ChromBERT-tools directly in Python.
+It currently supports tasks that do not require fine-tuning:

 ```python
 from chrombert_tools import embed_gene, embed_region, embed_cistrome, embed_regulator, infer_trn, impute_cistrome